Updated September 28, 2020.

 To help with your work search, we’ve increased our flexibility around standard and flexible Work Term Requirements for Fall 2020 to give co-op credit for a greater variety of workplaces, positions and rates of pay (see above).

-- Speak with your co-op advisor
+- Speak with your co-op advisor to let them know that you’ve found an opportunity outside WaterlooWorks.

 Any changes to PD course requirements will be communicated to you by your faculty.